-The results on $\mathcal{Z}_\alpha$ have been generalized recently in different directions.
-In particular it is shown in \cite{Hieronymi-SturmianWords} that $ \mathcal{Z}_\alpha $ is decidable for any irrational number $ \alpha<1 $.
-Again, techniques from the theory of automata are heavily applied in the proof; therein a main feature is designing a B\"{u}chi automaton that can perform addition over Ostrowski-numeration systems.
+The results on $\mathcal{Z}_\alpha$ have been recently generalized in several directions.
+In particular, it is shown in \cite{Hieronymi-SturmianWords} that the common theory of the structures $ \mathcal{Z}_\alpha $ is decidable when $ \alpha $ ranges over irrational numbers less than one.
+A main feature of the proof appeared there is designing a B\"{u}chi automaton which can perform addition over Ostrowski numeration systems.

-In the present paper, we aim to prove the decidability of $ \Za$ for a transcendental $ \alpha $ using only elementary tools in model theory and number theory.
-To our knowledge, nothing is known about the decidability of $ \mathcal{R}_\alpha $ for the general case of a transcendental $ \alpha $; and we believe our result forms a step towards studying this case.
-This study is indeed along similar lines to a result by the first and third authors in \cite{af-moh} in which they applied only simple techniques in model theory to provide an alternative proof for the decidability of $\Za$ (for $ \alpha $ the golden ratio).

-To have a brief understanding of the model-theory of $\Za$, note that as $\Za$ is in particular a model of Presburger arithmetic, there are definable sets with a ``structured" nature.
-These are typically a congruence class or an arithmetic progression.
-But as it turns out, the sets that are definable by powers of the function $f$, have a ``random" nature, in that, say, they do not contain an infinite arithmetic progression (see Subsection \ref{subdefinable} for more details).
-This randomness, which is partly reflected in Proposition \ref{propIdea} is somewhat weaker when $\alpha$ is quadratic.
-For example when $\alpha$ is the golden ratio, then $f^2(x)$ is equal to $f(x)+x-1$ (see \cite{af-moh}).
-That is in this case, all equations reduce to a linear form, whereas in the case that $\alpha$ is transcendental, all different powers of $f$ take an independent part in creating random behavior.

-As it will be expanded in the next sections, the randomness referred to, is, curiously, due to the random distribution of the decimal parts of $\alpha^i x$, as a consequence of Kronecker's approximation lemma (Fact \ref{Krock}).
-This lemma says, in particular, that the decimal part of $\alpha x$, for all natural numbers $x$, is dense in the interval $(0,1)$.
-More generally by Kronecker's lemma, if $\beta_1,\ldots,\beta_n,1$ are linearly independent over $\QQ$ and $(a_i,b_i)$ are arbitrary subintervals of $(0,1)\subseteq \RR$, then there is $x\in \NN$ such that the decimal part of $\beta_i x$ lies in the interval $(a_i,b_i)$.

-To capture all mentioned structured and random behavior in the model-theoretic way, we will present a complete axiomatization $ \mathcal{T}_\alpha $ for the structure $ \Za $ gradually by introducing each axiom-scheme after proving the related property of $ \Za $.
-Each such property and the axiom-scheme that follows it, is obtained as an instance of independence or dependence of some $\beta_1,\ldots,\beta_n,1$ in an application of Kronecker's lemma.
-Also axioms in each section ensure some partial model-completeness for the final theory $\mathcal{T}_\alpha$.

-By our Main Theorem, we will show that $ \mathcal{T}_\alpha $ is model-complete and this suffices for $ \Za $ to be decidable.

-\begin{convention} Let $\alpha$ be a transcendental number.
-When there is no mention of a model or a theory, the lemmas and theorems concern the structure $\mathcal{Z}_\alpha$, and hence the variable and parameters are assumed in $\mathbbm{Z}$. \end{convention}